-In our case, the larger Newpowa solar panels are a fantastic fit for our camper van.
+In our case, these 180W solar panels are a fantastic fit for our camper van.

 Being 180w each means we only needed to install two panels instead of three or four smaller panels.
 And the dimensions of each panel is perfect for us since, when placed side-by-side, the two panels fit neatly together on our camper van roof with little wasted space around the edges.

 If you’re looking to buy rigid solar panels for your camper, we have zero hesitations recommending our Newpowa panels.